skhdl/nlpcraft/README.md

 How does it work?

-You start by defining a model with a simple Data Model API using any JVM-based language like Java, Scala, Groovy, etc. A model-as-a-code specifies how to interpret user input (e.g. intents), how to query or control a particular data source, and finally how to format the result (JSON, HTML, text, etc.).
+You start by defining a model with a simple Data Model API using any JVM-based language like Java, Scala, Groovy, etc. For a particular data source, a model-as-a-code specifies how to interpret user input

-Once you defined your model you will need to deploy it into a NLPCraft Data Probe - an application that connects to NLPCraft Server.
-Its purpose is to deploy and manage user data models.
-Each data probe can host multiple models, and you can have multiple data probes.
+(e.g. intents), how to query or control this data source, and how to format the final result back.

-Data probes can be deployed anywhere as long as there is an outbound connectivity, and are typically deployed in DMZ or close to your private data sources.
+Once your model is defined you will need to deploy it into a NLPCraft Data Probe - an application that connects to NLPCraft Server.
+Its purpose is to host user data models.
+You can have multiple data probes and each data probe can host multiple data models.
+Data probes are typically deployed in DMZ or close to your private data sources.

-Once your model is defined and deployed into a data probe, you can start NLPCraft Server and call REST API to ask natural language questions and get results back.
+Once your model is defined and deployed, you can start NLPCraft Server and use its REST API to ask natural language questions and get results back from your configured data source.

 ### License

 [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) with [Commons Clause](https://commonsclause.com/).

 ### Prerequisites
-Here's what you will need to get started with `nlpcraft`:
+Here's what you will need to get started with NLPCraft:
  - [Java SE Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JRE) ver.
 8 or later installed.
  - Latest [Git](https://git-scm.com/downloads) and [Maven](https://maven.apache.org/install.html).